 Heart Rate as a Health Risk Factor

 Just as a low resting heart rate can be a fitness benchmark, so can a high resting heart rate.
 As the resting heart rate increases, it becomes more of a risk factor or warning of potential health conditions.
 High heart rates are closely associated with other health conditions such as high blood pressure and high cholesterol.
 If the heart is beating faster to deliver oxygen and nutrients to the body, it simply won't last as long.
-In January of 2009, a study published in Aging Research Reviews, titled "Heart Rate, Lifespan, and Mortality Risk," outlined a direct correlation with resting heart rates above 70 and a linear relationship with the occurrence of heart attacks.
+A study published in Aging Research Reviews outlined a direct correlation with resting heart rates above 70 and a linear relationship with the occurrence of heart attacks.